 In recommending these seven ETFs I’m basically just using my own situation as the target group.
 So essentially someone who is young, has a long investment horizon, a fair degree of risk tolerance, and plenty of room in their RRSP to stick US equities.

 Editor’s Note: This became such a popular post on our site that we decided to update it in order to reflect the changing landscape of passive index ETF investing (aka “Couch Potato Investing”) in August of 2016.
 You can check out the original ETF picks at the bottom of this article in order to see a few other options that are available, and to understand the evolution of ETF options in Canada.
 I also cut down on the quantity of recommendations for simplicity’s sake, but feel free to do some research and recommend that I take a look at a new offering in the comments!
+Finally, I’d be remiss if I didn’t mention that if you’re interested in a basic ETF portfolio, you should likely consider one of Canada’s robo advisors such as Wealthsimple.
+These relatively new Fintech darlings are changing the way the financial management game is being played in Canada.

 This ETF is a fantastic creation for Canadians by Vanguard: King of the passive investing world.
 For an MER of .27% investors get great exposure to companies from an incredibly broad array of geographical regions, sectors, and overall sizes (small, medium, and large caps).
 It tracks the FTSE Global All-Cap index, except that it takes out the Canadian portion.
 What this means is that if you want the simplest of simple solutions, you can basically have a very diversified portfolio created for Canadian investors by allocating a certain percentage of your equity investments here, a certain percentage with VCN (the #2 ETF discussed below), and then a certain percentage in a vanilla bond ETF (see #3).
 There is no need to re-balance a US ETF against an Emerging Market ETF and a European ETF in order to get your world-wide exposure.